mprestin77/oci-node-maintenance-handler/README.md

 chmod +x send_event.sh
 ./send_event.sh  <JSON file name>
 ```
-*Note: If you are using a stream with a private endpoint and cannot reach the subnet on TCP/443 from your machine, you can bypass network restrictions by publishing a test message with the event JSON directly from the OCI Console.
-See [Publishing a Test Message to a Stream](https://docs.oracle.com/en-us/iaas/Content/Streaming/Tasks/publishingmessages.htm) for details.*
+*Note: If you are using a stream with a **private endpoint** and cannot reach the subnet on TCP/443 from your machine, you can bypass network restrictions by publishing a test message with the event JSON directly from the OCI Console.
+See [Publishing a Test Message to a Stream](https://docs.oracle.com/en-us/iaas/Content/Streaming/Tasks/publishingmessages.htm) for details.
+If you are using OCI Cloud Shell for deployment you can connect it to your VCN subnet using [Cloud Shell Private Networking](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro_topic-Cloud_Shell_Networking.htm#Cloud_Shell_Private_Access).

 Check Watchdog logs:
 ```test